Contact

 Good for small to medium-sized shops; lacks features for large brands.

-• The add-on is ideal for small shops and self-employed people with an existing website who want to quickly sell products online.
+• The add-on is ideal for small shops and self-employed individuals with an existing website who want to start selling products online quickly.

-• The cloud shop system, on the other hand, offers a complete, scalable shop system, from beginners to international companies.
+• The cloud-based shop system, on the other hand, offers a complete and scalable e-commerce solution, suitable for everyone from beginners to international enterprises.

-Anyone who wants to fully utilize the cloud shop system , from custom coding to conversion optimization and integrations, will find the right partner at datora.de.
+Those who want to fully leverage the cloud-based shop system—from custom coding and conversion optimization to advanced integrations—will find the right partner at datora.de.

-Conclusion: The add-on is sufficient for a quick start, but for sustainable growth in e-commerce there is no way around the cloud shop system .
+Conclusion: The add-on is sufficient for a quick start, but for sustainable growth in e-commerce, there is no way around the cloud-based shop system.

 Mangaers calculate prices and budget

 Pricing is often a decisive factor when choosing an e-commerce platform.
-A comparison of pricing reveals that both providers have different target groups in mind: The cloud system offers clearly tiered pricing for growing companies, while the add-on makes it easier to get started with a free plan.
+A direct pricing comparison clearly shows that both providers target different audiences: the cloud-based system relies on clearly tiered plans for growing businesses, while the add-on lowers the barrier to entry with a free plan.

-The question of cost is crucial for many founders.
-A comparison reveals significant differences between the models:
+For many founders, cost is a crucial consideration.
+The comparison reveals clear differences between the two models:

 Shopify